Rcchu2/Team28-Assignment1/Readme.md

     ```sh
     $ node server.js
     ```
-3. Open this URL: http://localhost:3000 in a browser.
+3. Open this URL: http://localhost:3000 in a browser after the system printed out "Motion Connected" in the Terminal.

 ### Using the control panel
 The control panel is built in a table form which consist of five rows.
 Each rows has it's own functionality.